 Procedures for Electronic Bidding.
-A prospective electronic bidder must register electronically to bid for the Series H Bonds via Parity pursuant to this Official Notice of Sale.
-By submitting its bid for the Series H Bonds, a prospective bidder represents and warrants to the Commonwealth that such bidder's bid for the purchase of the Series H Bonds is submitted for and on behalf of such prospective bidder by an officer or agent who is duly authorized to bind the prospective bidder to a legal, valid and enforceable contract for the purchase of the Series H Bonds.
+A prospective electronic bidder must register electronically to bid for a series of the Bonds via Parity pursuant to this Official Notice of Sale.
+By submitting its bid for a series of the Bonds, a prospective bidder represents and warrants to the Commonwealth that such bidder's bid for the purchase of the applicable series of Bonds is submitted for and on behalf of such prospective bidder by an officer or agent who is duly authorized to bind the prospective bidder to a legal, valid and enforceable contract for the purchase of the applicable series of Bonds.